debrawolford/pokedex/README.md

 # Pokédex

 This aplication shows all the original 151 Pokemon and their abilities.
-Created using the [link to https://pokeapi.co/](Pokéapi).
+Created using the [PokéApi](https://pokeapi.co/).

 ## Features